cedricdelpoux/gatsby-remark-normalize-paths/README.md

   ↳ static
 ```

-And your markdown files containing absolute paths:
+And your markdown files contain absolute paths:

 ```markdown
 ---